khepin/symfotest/mydocs/myday_2.md

         pattern:  /hello/{name}
         defaults: { _controller: KhepinGolfBundle:Hello:index }

+Routes can be defined as anotations directly in the controller.
+Change the app/config/routing.yml to:

+    KhepinGolfBundle:
+        resource: "@KhepinGolfBundle/Controller/HelloController.php"
+        type:     annotation
+        prefix:   /

+The routing.yml in KhepinGolfBundle can be removed, and then in the controller, we add our annotations to the indexAction method like this:

+    /**
+     * @Route("/hello/{name}", name="hello")
+     * @param type $name
+     * @return Response
+     */

+__Attention__: _Route_ here refers to the Route class, for this to work, we need to use the `use` statement to import this or use the fully qualified name to the Route class.
+So add the line:

+    use Sensio\Bundle\FrameworkExtraBundle\Configuration\Route;

 ### Create a controller

 The bundle is created with a _Default_ controller, but our route is with the _Hello_ controller, so we need to create this controller.
 The controller is a plain PHP class, not extending anything (for now).
 It needs to be correctly namespaced (for autoloading).
 It has one public method: `indexAction($name)` that returns a `Response` object.